wgibson75/rtspcapture/README.md

 <pre>sudo systemctl status docker</pre>
 <li>Add your user account to the Docker group:
 <pre>sudo usermod -aG docker ${USER}</pre>
-<li>Apply that changes by logging in and out:
+<li>Apply these changes by logging in and out:
 <pre>sudo su - ${USER}</pre>
 <li>Confirm your account is in the Docker group:
 <pre>groups ${USER}</pre>